A reader asks: I'm the only non-native English speaker on my team

 5. Stop apologizing for your English

-This is the one I’d fix first if I were you.
+This is the one I’d fix first.
 If you open any comment with “sorry, my English is not perfect” or “excuse my accent,” you are pre-telling the room to discount what you’re about to say.
 They will.
 Not consciously.
 But they will.

-The one thing that is fine to say, and actually helps, is: “one second — I’m finding the word.”
+The one thing that’s fine to say, and actually helps: “one second — I’m finding the word.”
 That’s a specific, one-off callout, and it buys you three seconds without lowering anyone’s opinion of you.
 The blanket apology does the opposite.

 What doesn’t help